Leadtech/BootFramework/README.md

 # PHP Boot

-Boot is a **minimalistic** framework aimed to develop lightweight PHP applications.
+Boot is a **minimalistic** framework designed with simplicity and flexibility in mind.
+This framework is primarily intented for the development of API's or light weight PHP applications.
-Well suited use cases for Boot are **micro services** and other applications for which micro frameworks are often a natural fit such as **console applications** or background processes.
+Well suited use cases for Boot are **micro services** and other applications for which other known micro frameworks are often a good fit such as **console applications**.

 For usage examples check out the examples folder.

 ## Why Boot?

-The motivation for writing this framework arises from the need for a micro framework without having to sacrifice good design practices.
-My goal was to develop a framework that is fast, simple, free of as much verbosity as possible, but without sacrificing the features, clearity and design practices that makes symfony one of the most popular PHP frameworks today.
+The motivation for developing this framework arises from the need for a micro framework but without having to sacrifice good design practices.
+My goal was to develop a framework that is fast, simple, and free of as much verbosity as possible, but without sacrificing the most important features I am used to have available using a full stack framework.

-The framework is a minimal wrapper of the well known service container, router and http components.
+This framework is in fact a tiny wrapper around the dependency injection, console, router and http components.
-This framework will sacrifice a few milliseconds per request for implementing core components that feature the full stack framework.

-Boot provides a builder to bootstrap a PHP application.
-A special web builder is provided to bootstrap micro services.

-*Boot aims to be particularly useful for the following type of projects:*
-* Micro-services or other light weight web applications
-* Console applications / background processes
-* Customized frameworks

-Boot is highly extensible which makes it easy to fit the framework to your needs.
+Boot is highly extensible which makes it easier to fit the framework to your needs.
+Wiring components and configurations together is done by simply using the *Builder* or *WebBuilder* class to build the application.
+For a full example please check out the examples folder.

 ## Installation